TV Slagalica: Games

-The players are trying to guess the hidden word through 7 steps.
+The players are trying to guess the hidden word through 7 steps, with the value in points decreasing as more steps are revealed.
 Time takes about 5 seconds on each step, then the player in turn must guess the word.
 If he cannot guess, the other player tries to do it.
-First step is always the hardest and last step is the easiest.
+The first step is always the hardest and last step is the easiest.